 The Court ruled against birth control access in a 5-to-4 decision, with the majority of the justices saying that Hobby Lobby and other “closely held corporations” could deny birth control coverage to their employees.
 The ruling set a new precedent.
 For the first time, the Court allowed “the commercial, profit-making world” to deny people access to basic health care like birth control because of religious beliefs.
 (In the past, said Justice Ruth Bader Ginsburg in her dissent, the Court only allowed such exemptions to individual people, not to businesses.)
 Ginsburg noted that the ruling opened the door to the denial of other kinds of health care as well as employees’ other rights, based on their bosses’ beliefs — something that’s already playing out.

-The Obama administration quickly swept in to close the loophole that SCOTUS created.
+The Obama administration quickly swept in to close the loophole that SCOTUS created in the Hobby Lobby birth control case.
 In response to the decision, the administration extended the birth control accommodation originally provided only to religiously affiliated nonprofits to closely held for-profit entities, like Hobby Lobby.
 Although Hobby Lobby-like companies can refuse to cover birth control in their health plans, health insurance companies must directly provide birth control at no cost to employees.

 So what’s the take-away?
-Women shouldn’t have to get their bosses’ permission for birth control coverage.
+Workers shouldn’t have to get their bosses’ permission for birth control coverage.
 It’s that simple.